 The mission picks up as a signal is received from a far away place and a team is assembled.
 The briefing for the mission is given on a ship (or a spaceship in Prometheus) by Weyland.
 Many characters have no idea for what they signed up for before this.

-Both movies feature a scene in the beginning where archeologists are excavating on a dig site on Earth.
+Both movies feature a scene at the beginning where archeologists are excavating on a dig site on Earth.
 Some of the main characters of the movie are established in this scene (Sebastian in AvP, Shaw and Halloway in Prometheus).

 Both movies establish that an advanced civilization with big spaceships has been on Earth before and helped humans "evolve".
 The engineers used their DNA to spawn humans and the Predators used humans to breed the Aliens.
 The signs of this advanced civilization have been mostly wiped out.
 The predator technology is still evident by the pyramids and signs of the engineers are found in a cave.